+Q1.
 What is UWC?

-Why should I choose UWC?
+Q2.
+Why should I apply to UWC?

-Many alumni support, create and volunteer for a wide variety of non-profit organizations, community and campaign groups.
+Many alumni support, create and volunteer for a wide variety of non-profit organisations, community and campaign groups.
 This demonstrates their ongoing commitment to the principle of service, a key feature of a UWC education.

+A3.
 All UWC schools and colleges teach the International Baccalaureate (IB) Diploma Programme.
 It’s one of the most well-regarded and widely known secondary school qualifications in the world and is recognised by leading universities.

+Q4.
 What is the International Baccalaureate (IB) Diploma Programme?

+A4.
 It’s one of the most well-regarded and widely known secondary school qualifications in the world and is recognised by the world’s leading universities.